 Things very rarely go exactly to plan so dealing with setbacks such as illnesses, injuries or other unpredictable factors builds resilience.
-Learning how to refocus and replan your training to account for things that go wrong and then acheiving your goal despite these things just heightens the feelings of success but also teaches you about how to deal with other setbacks in your life outside your sport.
-In many respects, sport can be an analogue to life but with fewer variables, learning to acheive your sporting goals can teach you a lot about how to acheive your life goals.
+Learning how to refocus and replan your training to account for things that go wrong and then achieving your goal despite these things just heightens the feelings of success but also teaches you about how to deal with other setbacks in your life outside your sport.
+In many respects, sport can be an analogue to life but with fewer variables, learning to achieve your sporting goals can teach you a lot about how to achieve your life goals.

 Training for races and racing builds higher levels of fitness

 I first noticed this many years ago, when I went out for a run or bike ride with my friends that took part in events and particularly competitions they were of a similar standard.
 Obviously, some were faster than me and thankfully, some slower but we were all of a comparable standard.
 However, when I occasionally went for a run with people who kept themselves fit but didn’t take part in competitions, I found they were much slower than me.

 Being one to look for patterns and rules of thumb in life I started to look at this a bit more and noticed that there was a good correlation between the level of fitness of those that took part in races or competitive events and those that did not.